Want to come on a historic walk in one of Italy’s captivating southern cities: Cosenza, Calabria?

 Just before you cross the Ponte Mario Martire to enter the Old Town, turn right on to Piazza Francesso Crispi for your next stop.

 The white marble fountain includes the beautiful sculpture of the Genoese boy Giovan Battista Perasso (nicknamed Balilla).
 Many believe that in 1746, Balilla started the revolution against the Habsburg forces by hurling a stone at an Austrian official.

 Walking south-west along Piazza Francesco Crispi, which eventually turns into Lungobusento Tripoli, cast your gaze at the buildings across the Busento River and you’ll spot the “DUCE” (Duke) stencilled building.
-You know that Mussolini carried this title, which denotes leader or commander.
+Mussolini carried this title, which denotes leader or commander.

-Until time and weather fades these stencils into oblivion, no one can paint or render over these pieces of protected history.
+Until time and weather fades these stencils into oblivion, no one can paint over or cover in any way these pieces of protected history.

 Before setting off for the Old Town, take a little back-track along Via Rodi to keep with the Fascist theme in Cosenza as we haven’t finished exploring yet.

 A building that you should see is Cinema Italia (CineTeatro Aroldo Tieri), which is still in use for special events.
 This building’s past has much to tell, as it was used as the Youth Movement of the National Fascist Party: G.I.L (Gioventù Italiana del Littorio).

 Scalata dei Leoni and INCIS building

 Walk west along busy Via Isonzo to explore the next two pieces of Fascist history.

 Take the stairs and to the right, a brightly yellow painted building still proudly sports the letters INCIS (Istituto Nazionale per le Case degli Impiegati Statali) or National Institute for State Employees’ Homes.

 Established in 1924, INCIS was a public body that at subsidised rates, built houses and managed the allocation for public employees – especially civilian and military employees, which also gave priority to lower salaried workers.

 Piazza Paolo Cappello

 At the top of Via Isonzo, turn right on Via Vittorio Veneto and continue walking until you cross Viale Parisio.
 Turn left on the little laneway until you reach Piazza Paolo Cappello.

 The buildings around this square once belonged to INCIS housing and are beautifully restored and maintained.